jonathanmorgan/reddit_collect/README.md

 ## Notes

-- Always have an integer primary key separate from the application-specific key, for troubleshooting your program.
+- Added an an integer primary key separate from the application-specific key, for troubleshooting, django support.
-- don't use breaks.
-Single points of entry and exit, structure conditionals, loops so no breaks.
-- for "main" programs, build them as class or static methods on a class, so they can be invoked in a script, but also easily invoked as part of a program, as well.
-- sqlite database files are generally named *.sqlite
-- want created and updated timestamps on each table.
+- added created and updated timestamps on each table.
-- place to store dates converted to datetime in database.
+- date columns that end in "_dt" store dates converted from unix timestamp to datetime in database.
+- using bulk_create() to insert the Posts into the database instead of saving each (1 query instead of 100 for each set of 100...).

 ## TODO

-- continue to look over and understand code.
-- built models.
-Update sqlite database, code so it has a separate unique ID, then reddit_id.
-- Change table names, switch to django models for queries, inserts, etc.
+- all done?!?

+## Questions

 - Q - do we need to keep checking in on posts, comments until they reach a certain stability criteria?
 Or just for a certain time period?
 - Q - Do we want time series on votes, voting, scores?
-- // need mysql so we can have concurrency (scanning for and categorizing URLs, for example, while reddit collection is still ongoing).
-- // need to work on the code for collection - gather user info?  check back in on posts, comments?
+- Q - need to work on the code for collection - gather user info?  check back in on posts, comments?
 - Q - need a way to load JSON directly into django model instance, or is it OK to just load from ReddiWrapper objects?
 For now, just using RediWrapper.
-- test if the reddiwrap post instances have comments nested (I think they don't).
-- * look at using bulk_create() to insert the Posts into the database instead of saving each (1 query instead of 100 for each set of 100... should be much better).